How Much Life Insurance Do You Really Need?

 Income Replacement Rule of Thumb:

-One simple method is to take your annual income and multiply it by 7 (or even 10) .
-This rule-of-thumb says if you earn $50,000 a year, you might start with $350,000 in life insurance coverage (7x your income) as a baseline.
+One simple method is to take your annual income and multiply it by 7 (or even 10).
+For example, if you earn $50,000 a year, you might start with $350,000 in life insurance coverage (7x your income) as a baseline.

-While this is a quick and easy calculation, it doesn’t consider specifics — but it ensures your loved ones have a financial cushion for years.
+While this is a quick and easy calculation, it doesn’t consider specifics — but it ensures your loved ones have a decent financial cushion from the cost of inflation over time.

 The DIME Method: